Mirror Bridges Between Probability Measures: Conclusion

 \section{Conclusion}

-By studying an overlooked version of the Schr\"odinger bridge problem, which we coin the mirror Schr\"odinger bridge, we present an algorithm to sample with control over the in-distribution variation of new data points.
-Our method is flexible and requires fewer training iterations than existing alternatives \citep{bortoli2021diffusion,shi2023diffusion} designed for the general Schr\"odinger bridge problem.
-From a theoretical perspective, our method presents advantages over mirror interpolants \citep{albergo2023stochastic}, specifically by obtaining kinetic optimality.
-While one might consider optimizing fixed mirror interpolants, the resulting $\min$-$\max$ optimization problem is intractable \citep{shaul2023kinectic}.
-By contrast, our method is numerically tractable, is well-principled, and cuts down training in applications where control over in-distribution variation is desired.
+By studying an overlooked version of the Schr\"odinger bridge problem, which we coin the \emph{mirror bridge}, we present an algorithm to sample with control over the in-distribution variation of new data points.
+Our method is flexible and requires fewer training iterations than existing alternatives \cite{bortoli2021diffusion,shi2023diffusion} designed for the general Schr\"odinger bridge problem.
+As a technique for estimating Schr\"{o}dinger bridges in the mirror case, our method presents an advantage over mirror interpolants \cite{albergo2023stochastic}, since optimizing the relative entropy of such an interpolant results in a $\min$-$\max$ optimization problem that is typically intractable \cite{shaul2023kinectic}.
+Our method is numerically tractable and well-principled, and it cuts down training in applications where control over in-distribution variation is desired.
 On the application front, we demonstrate that our method is a flexible tool to obtain new data points from empirical distributions in a variety of domains, including $2$-dimensional measures and image datasets.

-\subsubsection{Acknowledgments}
+There are several promising avenues for future work.
+For instance, it would be valuable to sharpen the relationship between the fixed point of our drift-averaging iteration and the exact mirror Schr\"odinger bridge, thereby describing the accuracy of our estimate in a quantitative way.
+We also hope to study a potential $\sigma$ threshold for a sample to change class when resampled or to make ``class'' a neural network input, similar to text prompting in image generation.
+On the algorithmic side, an important next step would be to develop time-symmetrized variants of other methods for solving the Schr\"odinger bridge problem, like DSBM, which enjoys empirical advantages in efficiency and accuracy over its predecessor DSB.

+\section{Acknowledgments}

-The authors would like to thank Lingxiao Li, Artem Lukoianov and Christopher Scarvelis for discussion and feedback.
-We are also grateful to Suvrit Sra and Francisco Vargas for thoughtful insights on related work.
+The authors would like to thank Vincent Sitzmann, Lingxiao Li, Artem Lukoianov and Christopher Scarvelis for discussion and feedback.
+We are also grateful to Suvrit Sra for thoughtful insights on related work.
 We thank Ahmed Mahmoud for proofreading.
-Leticia Mattos Da Silva acknowledges the generous support of a MathWorks Engineering Fellowship.
-Silvia Sellán is supported by an MIT Postdoctoral Fellowship for Engineering Excellence.
-The MIT Geometric Data Processing Group acknowledges the generous support of Army Research Office grants W911NF2010168 and W911NF2110293, of National Science Foundation grant IIS-2335492, from the CSAIL Future of Data program, from the MIT–IBM Watson AI Laboratory, from the Toyota–CSAIL Joint Research Center, and from the Wistron Corporation.